Romances (Luis Miguel album): Promotion

-Miguel launched his Romances Tour, consisting of 79 concerts, in Las Vegas, Nevada, on 12 September 1997.
-The performances featured Miguel performing dance-pop and bolero arrangements for two-and-a-half hours.
+Luis Miguel launched his Romances Tour, consisting of 79 concerts, in Las Vegas, Nevada, on 12 September 1997.
+The performances featured Luis Miguel performing dance-pop and bolero arrangements for two-and-a-half hours.
 Adam Sandler of Variety expressed a mixed reaction to the concert in the Universal Amphitheatre in Los Angeles.
-He noted that Miguel rarely acknowledged his audience or ventured out from center stage.
+He noted that Luis Miguel rarely acknowledged his audience or ventured out from center stage.
 Robert Hilburn of the Los Angeles Times had a more positive reaction, which he described as a "marvelously designed and wonderfully executed blend of Latin music tradition".
-Another Times contributor, Ernesto Lechner, wrote that Miguel's bolero performance at the Arrowhead Pond arena in California "brought the house down" and stated that the experience at the concert was "pretty close" to Beatlemania.
-In New York City, Miguel performed five consecutive shows in the Radio City Music Hall.
+Another Times contributor, Ernesto Lechner, wrote that Luis Miguel's bolero performance at the Arrowhead Pond arena in California "brought the house down" and stated that the experience at the concert was "pretty close" to Beatlemania.
+In New York City, Luis Miguel performed five consecutive shows in the Radio City Music Hall.
 In Mexico City he performed seventeen consecutive concerts in the National Auditorium, where it was the highest-grossing concert by a Latin artist that year.
-The tour also traveled to South America; including Chile, and Argentina; and continued until May 1998, when Miguel performed throughout Spain.
-Miguel was the first Latin artist to be inducted to the Pollstar "Top 20 All-Time Grossing Tours" for most tickets sold for consecutive concerts at one venue in 1997.
+The tour also traveled to South America; including Chile, and Argentina; and continued until May 1998, when Luis Miguel performed throughout Spain.
+Luis Miguel was the first Latin artist to be inducted to the Pollstar "Top 20 All-Time Grossing Tours" for most tickets sold for consecutive concerts at one venue in 1997.

 Singles

-"Por Debajo de la Mesa" was released as the lead single from the album.
-The single was released for radio airplay on 15 July 1997, and reached number one on the Billboard Hot Latin Songs chart two months later; it would spend twenty-six weeks on the chart.
+"Por Debajo de la Mesa" was released as the lead single from the on 15 July 1997, and reached number one on the Billboard Hot Latin Songs chart two months later.
 The music video for the song was filmed at the Rainbow Room in New York City and was directed by Daniela Federici.
 The second single released, "El Reloj" ("The Clock"), reached number two on the Hot Latin Songs chart, as did the third single, "Contigo (Estar Contigo").

-"De Quererte Así (De T'Avoir Aimee)" peaked at number twenty-three on the Hot Latin Songs chart, while "Sabor a Mí" ("Taste From Me") peaked at number six after its release.
-"Bésame Mucho" ("Kiss Me More") reached number one on the Mexican singles chart and was the among top ten best-performing songs of 1998 in Venezuela according to Record Report.
+"Bésame Mucho" ("Kiss Me More") was released as the fourth single and reached number one on the Mexican ballads chart and was among the top ten best-performing songs of 1998 in Venezuela according to Record Report.
+The fifth single, "De Quererte Así (De T'Avoir Aimee)", peaked at number twenty-three on the Hot Latin Songs chart and number seven on the Mexican ballads chart.
+"La Gloria Eres Tú" was released as the sixth and final single from the album in 1998.
+In addition to the singles, "Sabor a Mí" ("Taste From Me") peaked at number six on the Hot Latin Songs chart.